Perseid Meteor Shower Shower 2024

 If you own a DSLR or Mirrorless camera and a tripod, you’re in luck.
 You have everything needed to capture beautiful photos of this celestial event.

-These types of cameras are great for astrophotography because they allow you to take long-exposure photos that collect more light over time.
+These types of cameras (with interchangeable lenses) are great for astrophotography because they allow you to take long-exposure photos that collect more light over time.

 Perseid Meteor Shower Photography